Enterprise Architecture Benefits

 5. Process and Capability Improvement

 Working with Enterprise Architecture has a history of improving processes.
 The fundamental lean redesign of chains of activities, complex services, and products requires global and detailed insights and overviews.
-Architecture visualization can quickly provide information on the impact of change on a redesign of a process, service, or product.
+Architecture visualization can quickly provide information on the impact of change on redesigning a process, service, or product.

 Read more about Business Process Improvement using Dragon1 for EA.